tektutor/openshift-aug-2026/Day1/README.md

 INSERT INTO trainings VALUES ( 1, "DevOps", "5 Days" );
 INSERT INTO trainings VALUES ( 2, "Linux Device Driver", "5 Days" );
-INSERT INTO trainings VALUES ( 3, "Microservices in Golan", "5 Days" );
+INSERT INTO trainings VALUES ( 3, "Microservices in Golang", "5 Days" );

 SELECT * FROM trainings;